WyvrnOfficial/RazerSensa_DevKit/README.md

 - Launch the Razer Synapse 3 setup from the Synapse executable (Location: Drivers\Synapse).
 The latest version can also be downloaded from this link: https://www.razer.com/synapse-3
 - Check the Chroma options during setup.
-- After the setup is finished sign in with your Razer Id or create one to get started.
-The Razer haptic devices will be automatically recognized by the Razer Synapse app.
+- After the setup is finished sign in with your Razer Id or create one to get started (or log in as a Guest).
 - If a reboot is required, restart your PC.

 ![KrakenFW1](Documentation/Images/Razer_Synapse.png)